crystallabs/virtualdate/README.md

 And run `shards install` or just `shards`.

-# Introduction
+## Introduction

-`VirtualTime` is a shard which implements the low-level component.
-It contains a class `VirtualTime` that is used for matching Times.

-`VirtualDate` is the high-level component.
-It represents actual things you want to schedule and/or their reminders.
+VirtualDate is a companion project to [virtualtime](https://github.com/crystallabs/virtualtime).
+It is used for complex and flexible, and often recurring, time/event scheduling.

+VirtualTime implements the low-level time matching and finding/generating component.

+VirtualDate implements the high-level part, the actual items one might want to schedule, with additional options and fields.

 The class is intentionally called `VirtualDate` not to imply a particular type or purpose (i.e. it can be a task, event, recurring appointment, reminder, etc.)